Lucy-Forrest-Lab/AlignMe/Running.md

 The latter flags allow gaps at the end of a sequence to be treated differently from gaps within the sequence.
-If the lengths of the sequences differ significantly it is probably useful to assign lower penalties to termini regions.
+If the lengths of the sequences differ significantly it can be useful to assign lower penalties to termini regions.
 If these values are not set, then by default they are assigned the same values as `gap_open_penalty` and `gap_extension_penalty`.
 Again, both values must be positive integers or fractions (no commas).
+This scheme corresponds to the "4 penalties" option on the webserver, and is used in the AlignMe P mode.

-Finally, an advanced penalty scheme can be introduced using the flags:
+Finally, one may also wish to penalize gap penalties in the core of conserved regions, such as membrane-spanning segments or secondary-structure elements.
+To this end, a more advanced penalty scheme can be introduced using the flags:

 `--below_threshold_gap_opening_penalty <value>`
 `--below_threshold_gap_extension_penalty <value>`